skyzhma/CSCI596_Parallel_KMeans/README.md

-# Parallel K-Means Data Clustering

-This repository is about to create a CUDA implementation of the KMeans algorithm.
-Instead of implementing a sequential KMeans algorithm from scratch, we decided to make use of the open source implementation provided by [Wei-keng Liao](http://users.ece.northwestern.edu/~wkliao/Kmeans/index.html) so that we can be more focused on the CUDA implementation.
+# CSCI596-Final-Project

+This repository is mainly about parallizing KMeans algorithm.

+# Introduction to the KMeans Algorithm

+KMeans is a popular clustering algorithm used in unsupervised learning tasks.
+Suppose that a dataset has N data points and the major goal of the KMeans algorithm is to partition it into K clusters where K is a hyper parameter.